0110/STMboblight/README.md

     * 5V power supply, can be the same as for the WS2812
     * USB-Connecten for the USB serial
     * PA2 HC-SR04 distance module trigger output (distance measurement started)
-    * PA3 HC-SR04 distance module echo input     (distance measurement signal)
+    * PA3 HC-SR04 distance module echo input     (distance measurement signal); included 1k resistor in this line
   * LED interface
     * Green LED blinking : Board running
     * Red LED : nothing new on the USB-UART